 It is also a good idea to have a buyout agreement in place in case of a breakdown in the business relationship.
 This should stipulate that the other partner must agree to a proposed buyout within a set time frame or buy out the other partner themselves.

 #2].
-Raise business capital via family and friend
+Raise capital via family & friend

 Another option is to borrow money from friends and families.
-However, you have to be very careful the way you handle financial supports from family if you don’t want it to affect your relationship with them.
+However, you have to be very careful the way you handle financial support from family if you don’t want it to affect your relationship with them.

 The risk of borrowing money from friends and family is high but so is the reward when you are able to grow not only your own wealth but friends and families along the way.